Survivor: Africa: Season summary

 The 16 castaways were split into tribes named Samburu and Boran, and were given camps that included fencing to help protect them from wildlife.
-Samburu took an early lead but the tribe was internally divided along age lines – Silas, Kim Powers, Brandon and Lindsey as one, and Frank, Teresa, Carl and Linda as the other.
+Samburu took an early lead but the tribe was internally divided along age lines – Silas, Kim Powers, Brandon, and Lindsey as one, and Frank, Teresa, Carl, and Linda as the other.
 At their first Tribal Council, the age blocs left a stalemate tie between Carl and Lindsey, and with no previous votes to count, a quiz was used.
 Lindsay won and put the younger members in control.
 On the next visit to Tribal Council, Linda was eliminated and both tribes were even at six members.
-On Day 13, the tribes were given a vague clue about sending three members on a quest but were unaware this would be the first tribal swap.
+On day 13, the tribes were given a vague clue about sending three members on a quest but were unaware this would be the first tribal swap.
 Silas picked himself and the remaining older Samburu, Frank and Teresa.
-Kelly, Big Tom, and Lex were picked for Boran.
+Kelly, Tom, and Lex were picked for Boran.
 After being informed of the tribal swap, these players joined their new tribes; Frank and Teresa quickly went to work with the original Boran members to eliminate Silas while the original Boran members on Samburu learned of Lindsay's past votes and were able to eliminate her.

 Once 10 players remained – six from the original Boran and four from Samburu – the tribes were merged into a single tribe called Moto Maji.
 Samburu members were aware that the Boran players were sticking with original alliances and scrambled to stay in.
-During the first post-merger tribal council, a mystery vote was cast for Lex, sending him on a witch hunt.
+During the first post-merger Tribal Council, a mystery vote was cast for Lex, sending him on a witch hunt.
 Deciding it had been Kelly, a member of his alliance who had voted against him, Lex asked his alliance to turn against one of their own.
 When Kelly found out what was going to happen, she banded with the Samburu members, but Lex had also persuaded Brandon to vote with his alliance, leading to Kelly's elimination.
 Brandon's disloyalty to Samburu led to his elimination and that of the other remaining Samburu members.

-The final four players were Ethan, Lex, Big Tom, and Kim Johnson.
+The final four players were Ethan, Lex, Tom, and Kim Johnson.
 Kim won the last two immunity challenges, Tom was voted out, and then Lex was voted out by Kim's vote.
-At the Final Tribal Council, Kim was praised for surviving the game but was accused of riding the coattails of Lex, Ethan, and Big Tom.
+At the final Tribal Council, Kim was praised for surviving the game but was accused of riding the coattails of Lex, Ethan, and Tom.
 Ethan was praised for his likeability and integrity, and the jury voted Ethan the Sole Survivor in a 5–2 vote.